-Portrait photograph has its challenges in every type of portraits.
+Portrait photography has its challenges in every type of portraits.
 Teen photography is no exception.

 Teenagers tend to be very self-aware.
 Some may even feel a little awkward in front of the camera when it comes time to have their photo taken.